 Pursuant to La.
 Stat.
-Ann. \$14:46.3(A)(1) (Trafficking of children for sexual purposes), "It shall be unlawful: (1) For any person to knowingly recruit, harbor, transport, provide, sell, purchase, obtain, or maintain the use of a person under the age of eighteen years for the purpose of engaging in commercial sexual activity."
+Ann. \$14:46.3(A)(1) (Trafficking of children for sexual purposes), "It shall be unlawful: (1) For any person to knowingly recruit, harbor, transport, provide, sell, purchase, receive, isolate, entice, obtain, or maintain the use of a person under the age of eighteen years for the purpose of engaging in commercial sexual activity."